opentx/opentx.github.io/downloads.md

 ### OpenTX 2.2 branch

 Previous major version, now stable and still supported for normal use, but no new features or bugfixes will be implemented.
 2.2 added support for the FrSky Horus X12S and X10 and Taranis Q X7 radios (plus X-Lite starting with 2.2.2).
 This version drops support for AVR-based radios, for those see 2.1 below.
 Please read [this page](http://www.open-tx.org/2017/05/30/opentx-2.2.0) for more details about other changes.
-As usual with each major release new sound packs are needed, information is on the page.
+As usual with each major release new SD card contents are needed, information is on the page.

 <ul class="posts">